IndiaTechDesk - India's Leading Tech and Startup Media Publication

 View All Result

-Home Gadgets & Electronics
+Home Topics Gadgets & Electronics

 Mumbai-based Servify Bags $65 million in Funding Round Led by Singularity Growth Opportunity Fund